A terminally ill rescue dog became a police K-9 for a day

 "We believe in helping people and that also means helping animals in our community, so we have all come together as a family and are all fighting alongside Eddie," Detective Julie Lee told KEPR.

 Officer Lee and others took Eddie to several locations around town.
-His first official call was to a local autobody shop for "service to pick up property," where he received a gift basket with treats, food, and toys to take home.
+His first official call was to a local auto body shop for "service to pick up property," where he received a gift basket with treats, food, and toys to take home.
 They even donated to his veterinarian bills.

-One stop was of course a local doughnut shop, because he wouldn't be a real police officer without some coffee and doughnuts.
+One stop, of course, was a local doughnut shop, because Eddie wouldn't be a real police officer without some coffee and doughnuts.

 "He is just such a lover.
 You would never suspect that he was abused or neglected," Detective Lee said.